pkinney/spatial_hash_ex/README.md

 **[Full Documentation](https://hexdocs.pm/spatial_hash/SpatialHash.html)**

-The `Envelope` module provides a `hash` function that takes a single point on any dimension as an array of coordinates and an array of gridding properties for each dimension.
+The `SpatialHash` module provides a `hash` function that takes a single point on any dimension as an array of coordinates and an array of gridding properties for each dimension.
 Grid properties are specified as a tuple of coordinate min and max as well as a step value for the grid spacing.
 Convenience function of `SpatialHash.world_grid()` is provided that